top of page

 Elisa has also worked extensively as a copyist and music assistant for theatre and new musical development.
 Their copy work has supported productions, workshops, and publishing processes for numerous new musicals, including Yankee Doodle Dandy and Streakin’ Thru The 70s, now published through Concord Theatricals and David Spicer Productions, respectively.

-They are currently developing several original theatrical works as a writer/composer, while continuing to collaborate on new musicals and live performance projects throughout the United States and Canada.
+They are currently developing several original works as a writer and composer, including nobody told me, a new musical supported by a 2026 4Culture Project Grant.
+They continue to work as a music director, orchestrator, arranger, and collaborator on new musicals and live performance projects throughout the United States and Canada.